Higher states of the $B_c$ meson family: mass spectrum

 For the spin-dependent term, we refer to it given in the GI model \cite{1985Mesons,1982Potential,1992The,2001QCD,2011Interquark}.
-The addition of the screening potential make that the spin correlation term related to the linear potential will also have a corresponding transformation.
-We obtain that
+The additional screening potential makes that the spin correlation term related to the linear potential also has a corresponding transformation.
+Thus, we have

+In Eq. \ref{2.6}, $H^{conf}=s(r)^{\prime}+G(r)$ contains the screening potential and Coulomb-like interaction.
+The colour contact interaction is expressed as